bazelbuild/proposals/designs/2022-07-21-locating-runfiles-with-bzlmod.md

     - `T` transitively depends on a target in `C` that directly depends on a target advertising `RunfilesLibraryInfo`;
     - `T`'s runfiles contain an artifact owned by a target in `repo_mapping(C, A)`.
    This property ensures that the repository mapping manifest only contains the entries that are actually needed for the target to resolve its runfiles.
-   If all rather than this limited set of entries were emitted into the manifest, all actions depending on T would have to rerun if any repository containing a transitive dependency of T would declare a new dependency or change an apparent repository name, even if that repository neither contributes a runfile nor looks up runfiles at runtime.
+   If all entries (instead of just this limited set) were emitted into the manifest, all actions depending on T would have to rerun if any repository containing a transitive dependency of T would declare a new dependency or change an apparent repository name, even if that repository neither contributes a runfile nor looks up runfiles at runtime.

 In order to help runfiles libraries find the repository mapping manifest, it is added to the runfiles manifest (and thus the runfiles directory) under the fixed path `_repo_mapping`.
-Since user-supplied repository names cannot start with `_`, there is no risk of collision with actual runfiles.
+Since canonical repository names do not start with `_`, there is no risk of this synthetic part being a prefix of an actual runfile.

 ### Example